Best things to do in Ho Chi Minh City, Vietnam

 The Reunification Palace (or Independence Palace as it was previously known), is one of Ho Chi Minh’s most visited attractions, alongside the War Remnants Museum.
 Inside the government building, visitors can access the basement where there is a bomb shelter, war command room and a telecommunications room.
 There are also many artefacts and materials from the war era on display, as you make your way through the building.
 The entrance fee is 40k vnd (£1.40) per adult and you will need to visit before 13:00 as it’s closed to the public after this time.

-12. Try some local food in Ben Thanh Market – (This is a good spot to stop for lunch)
+13. Try some local food in Ben Thanh Market

 Ben Thanh has the second largest indoor wet market in Ho Chi Minh City and there are several street food stalls selling noodles, pho and other local dishes.
 Stop here for some lunch or to pick up some local produce.